lancejnelson/PH323/course_docs/syllabus.md

 model for a physics class (class time = concept discussion, out-of-class = homework time for practice) doesn't always work as well here.
 When I can employ the standard model, I will.
-Other times I will use class time to work through a problem with you, stopping periodically to let you struggle a little.
+Other times I will choose a well-designed, yet challenging problem and use class time to work through it with you, stopping periodically to let you struggle a little.
 This ensures that we all achieve the desired result together and **can discuss the key takeaways as a group**.
-Often, numerical problem be the focus of our class discussion, with the intention that the result will shed light on the physics we are studying.
+Often, these problems will require the use of a computer (Mathematica or Python) so make sure you bring your laptop with you.
 I will find a way to incorporate our daily scratch-off quiz on these days.

 ## Grades